Your ex keeps texting; he wants to be friends. It wasn't a good breakup but you'd like to live on cordial terms, the thing that mature adults do.

-“Why do people stay friends in the first place?” asks Justin Mogilski, a doctoral student in psychology at Oakland University in Michigan, and an author of the study.
+“Why do people stay friends in the first place?” asks Justin Mogilski, a doctoral student in psychology at Oakland University in Michigan, and an author of the "friends with an ex" study published in Personality and Individual Differences.
 “One is sentimental and the other is very cold — that is one of the things that stuck out to me.”

 In one of two separate questionnaires, 348 participants, men and women ages 18 to 51, were asked to identify the reasons they stayed friends after a break up.
 Based on their answers, it seems we're mushier at heart AND more practical than we realize, even after the flame is gone.
 It also turned up some red flags for anyone who "wants to stay friends."